The Interview Process: Selecting the "Right" Person

 As a rule of thumb, don't ask any questions that are not job-related in any way.

-If you are in doubt about your company's interview practices or just want to make sure you are in compliance with current employment laws, you may want to contact an employment law attorney in your area.
-You can get matched with a local small business attorney at no cost to you.
+As a business owner, it's important for you to make sure your business is in compliance with employment laws, which includes your interview and hiring practices.
+If you're in doubt about your company's interview practices or just want to make sure you're in compliance with current employment laws, you may want to contact an experienced employment law attorney in your area.